root670/dance-pad/README.md

   M4-sized terminals are on the corners of the PCB so it can be mounted to the frame using 3D printed parts (TODO).

-* Main PCB: Breakout board for a Teensy 4.1.
+* `Main PCB`: Breakout board for a Teensy 4.1.
 Wires RJ45 connectors for connections coming from 4 Arrow PCBs and screw terminals for up 5 LED strands interfaced through 3.3V to 5V logic converters.
 The sensor wires are decoupled with 3.3v wires in the cable to minimize interference.
 Supports JSR-XE (what